-Initial insights from scenario analysis
+Insights from scenario analysis

 Physical risk stress testing was conducted based on the RCP 8.5 scenario to evaluate the physical risk associated with climate change on the Bank's loan portfolio.
 The Bank's exposure towards physical risk is assessed as low and the relevant impact on the Bank's credit risk is considered immaterial.
+OAL will maintain the practice of monitoring the physical risk in relation to the Bank.